mickaelandrieu/sf-oro-docker/README.md

 This directory also shared with "php" and "nginx" containers.

 ###Step by step manual:

 1. Install [Docker for Windows](https://www.docker.com/products/docker#/windows) and share the local disk where your project will be located in Docker setings
 2. Clone this repo
 3. Place your application in "app" folder (via `git clone` for example)
-4. Tweak your Symfony app using [directions below](#speed-up-symfony-app-working-in-container)
-5. Run `docker\start` to build and run containers
+4. Run `docker\start` to build and run containers
-6. Run bash in "php" container by executing `docker\bash` command
+5. Run bash in "php" container by executing `docker\bash` command
-7. `cd` to "/var/www/app" directory
+6. `cd` to "/var/www/app" directory
-8. Install all the dependencies via Composer
+7. Install all the dependencies via Composer
-9. Provide database and other parameters using your favourite IDE on host machine
+8. Provide database and other parameters using your favourite IDE on host machine
-10. Open your browser and go to http://localhost
+9. Open your browser and go to http://localhost

 ###Important

 Following directories excluded from sync to speed up Symfony application in container and prevent permission issues:
 - app/cache
 - app/logs